Kim Lindsay, Math

 While in Dallas, I met my husband Chad, a diehard Sooner living in Texas.
 We married in 1996 and decided to move to Norman in 1997.
 I was offered a job at Kennedy Elementary, where I taught second through fourth grades.
 In 2003 my principal approached me about the prospect of interviewing for the math resource teacher position at Kennedy, a newly-created position.
 I love teaching math, so I jumped on the chance.
 While a math resource teacher, I was able to see the development of and connection among math skills from kindergarten through fifth grade.
 In 2013 my principal asked me to teach a section of sixth grade math to advanced fifth graders.
 I did, and it reignited a desire to teach a class of my own.
 I decided I wanted to teach math beyond the elementary level.
 In the fall 2014 I began my journey at Longfellow Middle School, teaching seventh grade math, pre-algebra, and algebra.

-I strive to make my classroom one in which students can explore mathematical concepts by connecting to concepts they already know, explaining their thinking to others, and looking for patterns across mathematical concepts.
+I strive to make my classroom one in which students can explore mathematical concepts by connecting to concepts they already know, explaining their thinking to others, and looking for patterns.
 By giving students the freedom to explore, mistakes are a part of the process.
-Some of the best growth comes through analyzing what does not work in order to figure out what does work.
-I make my classroom a safe place in which students can take risks and in which mistakes are embraced.
-My greatest joy is when students are sharing strategies, and they are so involved and engaged, I do not have to say a word, because they are teaching each other.
+Some of the best growth comes through analyzing what does not work, which leads to the discovery of what does work.
+My classroom is a safe place in which students can take risks and in which mistakes are embraced.
+My greatest joy is when students are sharing strategies, and they are so involved and engaged, I can back out of the conversation, because they are teaching each other.